How to Groom your Dog at Home

 2. Bathe your dog with a good quality shampoo as compared to cheap product because they may contain ingredients that can prove to be toxic for your dog’s skin.
 It is also only wise to dilute the shampoo so that it’s easier to wash it all out instead of leaving some behind to irritate your dog’s skin.

-3. If you are thinking of giving your dog a trim, be very careful with the scissors.
+Finding the right grooming shears is key to ensuring your dog gets a safe trim.
+If you are thinking of giving your dog a trim, be very careful with the scissors.
 Ideally use professional clippers.
 Don’t give them a cut on wet hair.
 It’s better to cut your dog’s hair when they are dry.
 Use the tip of your scissors, especially while cutting on feet, face and tail to avoid giving them some serious injuries in case your dog makes a sudden movement.
 If your dog has a matted fur coat, use clippers instead.

 4. If you are thinking to shave your dog, make sure you find a quite spot and settle them down before you start.
 Use a sharp blade and start around their neck to shave downwards.
 Make sure the blade remains flat against the skin at all times.
 Take extra care while shaving around areas covered with thin skin, ideally you can use a number 10 blade.